 As a general rule, topics should relate to community issues that affect the people of the borough.
 This will allow you to have a say in Council matters by suggesting the holding of enquiries into topics of local concern.
 Members of the public are also welcome to attend scrutiny meetings where those topics are being discussed.
 The Overview and Scrutiny Board and the scrutiny panels welcome your suggestions, although they cannot guarantee that all of the suggested topics will be reviewed.

 Some examples of recent scrutiny investigations include:

-Councillors will be deciding which topics they want to investigate, based on suggestions from a variety of sources including your suggestions.
-So if you would like to have your say and you have a subject you would like to put to Councillors, please email email@example.com or write to the Democratic Services Team, PO Box 503, Town Hall, Middlesbrough, TS1 9FX by Friday 26 May 2017 and identify your:
+The Overview and Scrutiny Board and the scrutiny panels will be deciding which topics they wish to investigate based on suggestions from a variety of sources, including your suggestions.
+So if you would like to have your say, please email firstname.lastname@example.org or write to the Democratic Services Team, PO Box 503, Town Hall, Middlesbrough, TS1 9FX by Friday 3 June 2022 and identify your: